-It is best if you have an experienced Family Lawyer Coral Gables by your side when petitioning the court for child assist to ensure that all factors are taken into consideration and you receive — or pay — fair amounts.
+It is best if you have an experienced Miami child support lawyer by your side when petitioning the court for child assist to ensure that all factors are taken into consideration and you receive — or pay — fair amounts.

-child assist amounts are based on a guideline set forth by Florida Statute Section 61.30.
-It takes into consideration the net income of both parents, number of children and time sharing schedule.
+.
+It takes into consideration the net income of both parents, number of children and time-sharing schedule.
 These variables can be used to establish initial support amounts, but also may be used when child assist modifications are requested.

 The court looks at three critical components when deciding how much children help is necessary:

-- The income and earning potential of each parent.
+The income and earning a potential for each parent.

 Support is awarded usually in direct payments — payments made to the receiving parent.
 However, the courts may award child assist in indirect payments, such as mortgage payments, payment for medical expenses, or insurance.

 Child support issues can arise during a divorce proceeding, a paternity action or in post-judgment cases.
-If you are looking to establish a child support obligation, enforce an existing child support obligation, or modify an existing child support order, you need the expertise of a Family Lawyer Coral Gables.
+If you are looking to establish a child support obligation, enforce an existing child support obligation, or modify an existing child support order, you need the expertise of a Coral Gables Family Law Attorneys

-For more information about child support or assistance with your case, contact a child support lawyer Miami at Estevez-Pazos Law Firm, P.A. today for an initial consultation 305-717-7130.
-Serving Miami area from our offices at 1541 Sunset Drive, Coral Gables, FL 33143.
+For more information about child support or assistance with your case, contact a Miami child support lawyer at Estevez-Pazos Law Firm, P.A